-13. Place the Seat Retainer on the valve body.
+14. Place the Seat Retainer on the valve body.
 Align the counter bored holes and tapped holes of the Seat Retainer to the corresponding hole on the body.
-Attach with Socket Head Cap Screws and Torque to 5-7 ft./lbs.
-(Figure 5.29 - 5.32)
+Attach the Seat Retainer with Socket Head Cap Screws, installing and tightening the screws in a star pattern, and Torque the screws to 5-7 ft./lbs.
+(Figure 5.19 and 5.20)

-14. Apply thread locker to the Retainer Plate Set Screws then insert Set Screws into Seat Retainer.
-Tighten to 40ft-lbs.
-(Figure 5.33 - 5.34)
+15. Apply thread locker to the Retainer Plate Set Screws then insert Set Screws into Seat Retainer.
+Tighten to 5-7 ft./lbs in a star pattern.
+(Figures 5.21 and 5.22)